richardschoen/howtostuff/install-python-ibmivirtual-environment.md

 # Create a virtual environment

 ## Create virtual environment with site packages (Recommended)
-It's a good idea to do it this way for IBM i because your get all the base packages installed via yum.
-Plus you can still install packages in the virtual environment  (venv).
+It's a good idea to install with the site packages for IBM i because your get all the base packages installed via yum.
+Plus you can still install specific Python pip packages in the virtual environment  (venv).
 ```python3 -m venv /pythonenv1 --system-site-packages --copies```

 :star: This will include ibm-db which installs via the python3 based yum packages.